akauppi/case-class-gym/README.md

   object B {
     override private
-    def apply(v: Int): MineB = throw new NotImplementedError    // we don't wish to allow its use }
+    def apply(v: Int): B = throw new NotImplementedError    // we don't wish to allow its use }
 ```